dougeby/IntuneDocs/intune-azure/configure-devices/email-profile-settings-for-ios.md

 # required metadata

 title: Intune email settings for iOS devices | Intune Azure preview | Microsoft Docs
-description: Learn about the Intune settings you can use to configure email connections on iOS devices.
+description: "Intune Azure preview: Learn about the Intune settings you can use to configure email connections on iOS devices."
 keywords:
 author: robstackmsft
 ms.author: robstack